Interested in buying stainless steel cookware? Here I investigate the Made In cookware stainless steel cookware.

 Aluminum is sandwiched between these outer layers and so does not come into contact with the food.
-I cover why you should avoid aluminum contact with food in my article on cookware materials and their safety.
+Read why you should avoid aluminum contact with food in my article on cookware materials.

-The cooking surface of the Made In range is 18/10 or otherwise known as 304 food-grade stainless steel.
+The cooking surface of the Made In range is 18/10, known as 304 food-grade stainless steel.
 The 18/10 numbers indicate the ratio of chromium to nickel in the product.
 The chromium grading indicates the rust-resistant quality and that of nickel the shine and added rust-resistance.

 The 430 layer is 18/0 stainless steel, meaning it has no nickel.
 Unlike the food-grade one, this stainless steel is magnetic, which makes it suitable for induction cookers, and why the Made In range uses it in the base layer.
 Other brands market stainless steel cookware that has nickel-free cladding as well.
 This is the 21/0 type that I cover in my ultimate guide to buying stainless steel cookware.

 While a 2013 study found certain grades of stainless steel react with acidic foods resulting in the release of nickel during cooking, the Made In range uses rust-resistant 18/10 s/steel, which is considered non-reactive.
 This aligns with a 2017 study finding of 18/10 stainless: “the amounts [of chromium and nickel] released were below known allergy-triggering thresholds”, based on one hour of cooking acidic food in this type of steel.

-Low-quality stainless steel (low chromium) is more likely to corrode and so more prone to leach toxic chemicals into foods, especially acidic types, such as tomatoes and lemons, during cooking.
+Low-quality stainless steel (low chromium) is more likely to corrode and so more prone to leach metals into foods, especially when cooking with acidic types, such as tomatoes and lemons, during cooking.